 Table 9 shows the main contradictions/divergences among the findings.
-The findings listed in the second and third column of Table 9 are the same findings as in Table 8 organized to make explicit the divergences between the findings that are on the same row.
-For example, in the first row (ID 01), we have a conflict on findings that details how the smells are removed.
-In this case, considering the numerous catalogs [9, 10] and tools designed to help the developers on smell refactoring (e.g., JDeodorant [50]), it looks like refactoring is the principal treatment to remove smells but the findings listed on this columns are opposite to this observation (e.g., refactoring is not frequently used to remove smells).
+The findings listed in the second and third column of Table 9 are the same findings as in Table 8, but they were organized to make explicit the divergences between the findings that are on the same row.
+For instance, in the first row (ID 01), we have a conflict on findings that details how the smells are removed.
+In this case, considering the numerous catalogs [9, 10] and tools designed to help the developers on smell refactoring (e.g., JDeodorant [50]), it looks like refactoring is the principal treatment to remove smells but the findings listed on this columns are opposite to this feeling (e.g., refactoring is not frequently used to remove smells).
 In other words, these two columns detail the findings that have some level of divergence (e.g., a paper claimed the finding "X" and another paper reports an opposite result).
-Table 9 also has a column implications and challenges that describes the consequence of the divergences, e.g., standard refactoring catalogs could be rethought.
-This column also details the issues that must be addressed or considered in further studies.
-There are several levels of divergences and this depends on human perception, thus our strategy follows these steps: two authors examined independently each finding listed in Table 8 and using their expertise produced a list of findings that have some level of divergence.
+Table 9 also has the column implications and challenges that describes the consequences that are related to the divergences, e.g., standard refactoring catalogs could be abandoned.
+This column also details the issues that need to be addressed or considered in further studies.
+Note that there are several levels of divergences and this depends on human perception, thus our strategy performs the following steps: two authors examined independently each finding listed on Table 8 and using their expertise produced a list of findings that have some level of divergence.
 Next, these lists are revised by these authors until reaching a consensus.
 In the end, we found seven divergences and they are detailed on Table 9.
 In general, the conflicts and their implications are related to the limitations and threats to validity of papers.
 Challenges are associated with experimental setup/environment.
-Some findings of Table 8 (e.g., ID 56) are not listed on Table 9, because they do not have a divergence with other findings in Table 8.
+Observe that some findings of Table 8 (e.g., ID 56) are not listed on Table 9, because they do not have a divergence with other findings in Table 8.

 In the next paragraphs, we report the some observations with respect to the findings and/or divergences from papers.

 From the perspective of Maintenance, we observed surprising findings, e.g., refactoring is not frequently used to remove smells.
 Instead, they are removed by adaptive activities, suggesting that adaptive activities could be analyzed and used to improve refactoring catalogs.
-Nonetheless, entities statically related to smelly code (ANTISINGLETON, LONG METHOD, COMPLEX CLASS, LONG PARAMETER LIST, MESSAGE CHAINS, SWISS ARMY KNIFE, REFUSED BEQUEST, SPECULATIVE GENERALITY) are refactoring-prone [334], meaning that smelly entities may be useful to drive refactoring but not necessarily on themselves.
+Nonetheless, entities statically related to smelly code (AntiSingleton, Long Method, Complex Class, Long Parameter List, Message Chains, Swiss Army Knife, Refused Bequest, Speculative Generality) are refactoring-prone [334], meaning that smelly entities may be useful to drive refactoring but not necessarily on themselves.